duck-compiler/duckc/docs/001-getting-started.md

 ---

+Table of contents
+    1.)
+Installation
+    2.)
+Project setup
+    3.)
+Hello, World!

 # 1. Installation
 Dargo is our buildtool, it comes with everything needed to setup and build a project.

-To install dargo, clone the master branch of our github repository
+To install dargo, clone the master branch ouf our github repository.

 ```sh
 git clone git@github.com:duck-compiler/duckc.git